 This applies to registered voters applying to change their names, addresses, or precincts, too (see below).

-You can change your name, address, or voting precinct by completing the Voter Registration Application (Form VRG-7) again with your new information, and delivering it to your county voter registration office (this means the office in your new county, if you’ve moved), or mailing it to the office’s address as it is listed on the form.
+You can change your name, address, or voting precinct by completing the Registration by Mail Application (Form VRG-7) or County Voter Registration Application (Form VRG-11) again with your new information, and delivering it to your county voter registration office (this means the office in your new county, if you've moved), or mailing it to the office's address as it is listed on the form.